unccd/Prais4-reporting-manual/SO3.md

 #### Step 3: Derive the Drought Vulnerability Index components

 This step aims to derive aggregated values for each of the three DVI components.
-For Parties adopting the Tier 1 VA approach, the values of the factor normalized in Step 2 are also representative of the corresponding component.
-Instead, Tier 2 and Tier 3 VAs require the calculation of the arithmetic mean of the normalized factors to derive the aggregated value of each component.
+For Parties that use only one factor per vulnerability component the values of the factor normalized in Step 2 are also representative of the corresponding component.
+Instead, the use of more than one factor per vulnerability component requires the calculation of the arithmetic mean of the normalized factors to derive the aggregated value of each component.

 The result of this step is a single value for each component and each geographic unit of the country.
-If sex-disaggregated data is used, separate values for male and female are produced for each component.
+If sex-disaggregated data is used, separate values for male and female populations are produced for each component.

 Parties may assign weights to the vulnerability factors if their relative importance and relevance is known.
-It is recommended to apply the weights to the vulnerability factors and not to the three components.
+It is recommended to apply the weights to each individual vulnerability factor and not to the three components.

 #### Step 4:  Calculate the Drought Vulnerability Index